 If the student wishes to return to study earlier than the specified return to study date, the student should advise their supervisors and Academic Services, so that the student’s record can be updated and return arrangements made at the correct time.

-If the student suspended for health reasons, the student must provide to Student Records, as a condition of their re-enrolment, written confirmation from their treating medical practitioner or GP that their is fit to resume their study and/or such other evidence which is requested by Student Records/ Academic Services.
+If the student suspended for health reasons, the student must provide to Student Records, as a condition of their re-enrolment, written confirmation from their treating medical practitioner or GP that they are fit to resume their study and/or such other evidence which is requested by Student Records/Education Services.

 Students returning from suspension should ensure that they are able to resume their studies and: